yookue/ant-buddy-pro/docs/field/RemoteField/index.en-US.md

 RemoteField component, can render a field with fetching remote data.

-The reason for the appeal is, not all the components of [Ant Design](https://ant.design) are wrapped by [Ant Design ProComponents](https://procomponents.ant.design), this component provides an ability to render field with remote request support.
+The reason for the appeal is, not all the components of [Ant Design](https://ant.design) are wrapped by [Ant ProComponents](https://procomponents.ant.design), this component provides an ability to render field with remote request support.

 ## Import